GEO-IASS/multispectralcompression/README.md

 * no intrinsic limits on number of bands
 * compression at least in the same ballpark as JPEG2000 and hopefully [FLIF](https://github.com/FLIF-hub/FLIF)
 * support for lossy compression without generation loss (as in [FLIF](https://github.com/FLIF-hub/FLIF))
-* implementation of the "time" dimension (film, but with time tagged frames)
+* implementation of the "time" dimension (animation/movie, but with time tagged frames)
   * seek to time
   * intra frames compression
   * hyperspectral video
+* maybe use an open container like [Matroska](https://github.com/Matroska-Org/libmatroska) and take advantage of the metadata infrastructure.

+--
+### Random notes
+* take a look into video codecs. will not meed all requirements but may provide insights into compressing hyperspectral images (original idea sprouted from [a discussion in the FLIF repository](https://github.com/FLIF-hub/FLIF/issues/312), Jon suggested using an animation to encode multiple bands, I wonder why not use a video codec then?)